tokyolatter00/JSON-Parser/README.md

 }
 ```

+The above code prints out `--> {"name": "John", "age": 20, "job": "Librarian", "hours-per-week": 25}` to the screen, and also exits with 0 memory leaks as the correct functions were used to delete objects that were allocated.
 For more examples you can take a look at `examples/example-1.c`, this C file contains some functions which contain examples of different ways to use and interact with this library